Practice Tips

 Capacity to Consent

-Providers should determine if their patient is competent and has the capacity to engage in a meaningful discussion regarding their healthcare and the proposed treatment.
-Physical trauma, altered mental status and intoxication can limit a patient’s capacity to provide consent.
+Providers should determine if their patient has the capacity to engage in a meaningful discussion regarding their healthcare and the proposed treatment.
+Physical trauma, altered mental status, and intoxication can limit a patient’s capacity to provide consent.
 If the patient lacks capacity due to circumstances that are likely to resolve and the procedure is not urgent, the procedure/treatment should be postponed until the patient gains capacity and can provide consent.
 Consent discussions and signatures on informed consent forms should be obtained prior to a patient receiving medications that could alter their mental status.

 The informed consent discussion should include the following information: